sagemath/sagewiki_to_gh-2022-10-10/days75.md

  * introduce Sage to coding theorists

- * have presentations about the enhancements we made to Sage's coding theory library during Inria's ACTIS [link] project
+ * have presentations about the enhancements we made to Sage's coding theory library during Inria's [[https://bitbucket.org/lucasdavid/sage_coding_project/wiki/Home|ACTIS]] project

  * help people to work on their projects